glennhenry/cs-notes/docs/programming-language-theory/02-syntax/syntax.md

 Syntax are built on **tokens**, which are the smallest individual units or elements in a programming language.
 They represent predefined categories of lexical elements, such as keywords, identifiers, literals, operators, and punctuation symbols.

 For example, the symbol `+`, `-`, `*`, and `/` are mostly literals in most programming languages for arithmetic operation.
-Keyword like `while`, `if`, and `else` are also common.
+Keyword like `while`, `if`, and `else` are also common for defining control flow.

-Regular expression is a simple formal rules, it helps to define tokens.
-A classification of regular expression :
+Regular expression is a formal rule to define tokens, some rules are :

 1. **Character** : Must contain character or symbol that specify the pattern.
 2. **Empty String** : Empty string is represented with $\epsilon$ or epsilon symbol.